SSWConsulting/SSW.Rules.Content/rules/teamwork-do-you-manage-up-give-a-recommendation/rule.md

 The choices:

  **Option A** <mark>(Recommended)</mark> -  Customize a ready-made solution - We are able to get rid of redundant features and change it to meet our requirements.
 It is cheaper than building a new solution from scratch.
- **Option B** - Buy a ready-made solution - The ready-made solution is cheap but it does not have everything that we need and has unnecessary features. <br>
+ **Option B** - Buy a ready-made solution - The ready-made solution is cheap but it does not have everything that we need and has unnecessary features.

  **Option C** - Build a new solution using a third party company - It will be expensive and it will take a long time.

 Please let me know if you're happy to proceed with our recommendation, otherwise let me know if you have any questions.